Skip to main content

 (5) This policy does not preclude any disciplinary actions regarding major university violations such as endangering, threatening, or attempting to cause physical harm to another individual; sexual misconduct; relationship violence; damage to property; theft; and hazing.

-(C) Recognized student organizations and student groups
+(C) Recognized student organizations

-If a representative of a recognized student organization or student group seeks medical assistance for another due to the overconsumption of alcohol or a drug overdose, that act will be considered as a mitigating factor in determining a sanction if the recognized student organization or student group is found in violation of the code of student conduct in connection with the occurrence.
+If a representative of a recognized student organization or student group seeks medical assistance for another due to the overconsumption of alcohol or a drug overdose, that act will be considered as a mitigating factor in determining a sanction if the recognized student organization is found in violation of the code of student conduct in connection with the occurrence.

 (D) Failure to comply with amnesty conditions

-A student, who fails to successfully satisfy all the conditions of amnesty, including any required educational interventions, may be referred for adjudication through the code of student conduct for the original incident.
+A student who fails to successfully satisfy all the conditions of amnesty, including any required educational interventions, may be referred for adjudication through the code of student conduct for the original incident.

 (E) Appeal